Cash-strapped Sri Lanka to sell 'golden' visas

 The government also approved the granting of five-year visas to any foreigner spending a minimum of $75,000 to buy an apartment on the island.

-His government also rolled back democratic reforms that gave statutory independence to the police, civil service, election commission and the judiciary.
+His government also rolled back democratic reforms that had given statutory independence to the police, civil service, election commission and the judiciary.

 Sri Lanka's economic collapse began to be felt after the coronavirus pandemic torpedoed vital revenue from tourism and remittances.